Limitless-Kode/brn-whitepaper/docs/tutorial-basics/Tokenomics.md

 ## **Airdrop**
 This small allocation is used for promotional airdrops to increase token distribution among potential new users and incentivize participation in the BRN ecosystem.

+## **Presale**
+Allocated for early investors, this percentage of tokens is distributed during the presale phase, offering early access to the tokens at a potentially lower price, which helps in raising initial funds for project development.